-Access Certifier can detect all administrative changes made on target systems as a normal part of the nightly auto-discovery process.
+Access Certifier can detect all administrative changes made to users and entitlements on target systems as a normal part of the auto-discovery process.
 This includes new users, terminated users, attribute changes and group membership changes.

 Normally such changes are simply loaded into the Access Certifier identity cache, so that the various Access Certifier processes can act on correct current state data.